yjh0410/FreeYOLOv2/README.md

 | FreeYOLOv2-L |  640  |  ×   |                        |                         |                          |  165.4            |  43.7              |  |
 | FreeYOLOv2-H |  640  |  ×   |                        |                         |                          |  255.8            |  69.4              |  |

-*All FLOPs are measured with a 640x640 image size on COCO val2017.
+*All the models are trained from the scratch without ImageNet pretrained weight (IP).
+All FLOPs are measured with a 640x640 image size on COCO val2017.
 The FPS is measured with batch size 1 on 3090 GPU from the model inference to the NMS operation.*

 ### WiderFace
 - Download [WiderFace](http://shuoyang1213.me/WIDERFACE/).